dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 might know him as the author of jQuery - reminder to self: buy 2<sup>nd</sup>
 version of his "Secrets of the JavaScript Ninja" book and read it).

+### 8. Install and configure Phusion Passenger for your application/environment

+Placeholder

 ## Extras

 ### Retrieve from a Git repository (Github/Gitlab)